Assisi embroidery

-Assisi embroidery is a form of counted-thread embroidery based on an ancient Italian needlework tradition in which the background is filled with embroidery stitches and the main motifs are outlined but not stitched.
+Assisi embroidery is a form of counted-thread embroidery based on a Renaissance Italian needlework tradition in which the background is filled with embroidery stitches and the main motifs are outlined but not stitched.
 The name is derived from the Italian town of Assisi where the modern form of the craft originated.

 Description of the technique

 Assisi work uses a method known as voiding in which cross-stitch fills the background while the motif itself is left blank.
 Holbein stitch, a style of linear blackwork, is used to outline and emphasize the motif and to create surrounding decorative scrollwork.

 Traditionally, Assisi embroidery was rarely executed in cross-stitch but was most often in long-armed cross-stitch.
 Examples employing other stitches, such as Italian cross-stitch and Algerian plait stitch, are also known.
 The colours of thread used were red, blue, green or gold for the background and black or brown for the outlines.
 Traditional motifs were largely heraldic, especially heraldic beasts, and typically featured symmetrically arranged pairs of animals and birds surrounded by ornate filigree borders.

 In the oldest pieces, the figures were drawn freehand on the fabric and surrounded with Holbein stitch.
 The background, often cream linen, was filled as well as possible.
 For more modern pieces the pattern was constructed carefully on a paper grid in much the same way as counted cross-stitch patterns are created.
 Today Assisi embroidery is nearly always done this way.